FAQ on Wisdom teeth and sedation!

 What is sedation and why is it used for wisdom teeth removal surgery?

-Effects of sedation after wisdom teeth surgery
+What are the effects of sedation after wisdom teeth surgery?